Lonesome Cowboys: Production

-The film was shot on 16 mm film using an Auricon camera, recording the sound directly onto the film.
+The film was shot on 16 mm film using an Auricon camera, recording the sound directly onto the film ("single-system").
 Warhol deliberately stopped and started the camera during takes to include flash frames and audio pops in the middle of shots.

 Warhol initially planned to title the film Fuck, then The Glory of the Fuck.
 Warhol and Morrissey settled on Lonesome Cowboys while Warhol was convalescing following the attempt on his life by Valerie Solanas.
 John Schlesinger was filming Midnight Cowboy, which featured several members of Warhol's entourage, including Viva and Ultra Violet who, with Morrissey, shot a separate short film during shooting of Midnight Cowboy's elaborate party scene.
 Warhol initially endorsed the participation of his people but grew resentful at what he perceived as Schlesinger's poaching of Warhol's scene.
 Warhol decided to undercut Schlesinger by naming this film Lonesome Cowboys as a reference to Midnight Cowboy.
 The original poster promoting the film, designed by George Abagnalo, is shown prominently in a portrait of Warhol by Jack Mitchell.